Skoda Enyaq Coupe Review & Prices

 The Coupe version of the Enyaq does all the things the SUV version does well, and it looks better but is pricier

 The late-2023 revamp of the Enyaq across the two body shapes of Enyaq brought increased electric range as part of a revised line-up.
-Apart from the sportier Enyaq Coupe vRS model, you can get the coupe in two forms - rear-wheel drive Edition trim with an official range of 353 miles, or all-wheel drive Sportline Plus, which has an official figure of 332 miles on a full charge.
+Apart from the sportier Enyaq Coupe vRS model, you can get the coupe in two forms - rear-wheel drive models can up to 364 miles between charges, while all-wheel drive Sportline Plus versions have an official range of 333 miles.
+It takes 28 minutes to charge from 10-80% at a public charger, though all-wheel drive versions have a higher peak rate of 175kW, compared with 135kW for rear-driven models.

 Despite its sporty coupe styling, the Enyaq is very sensible to drive, with comfort prioritised over B-road fun.
 Although it rides on big alloy wheels, it’s fairly comfortable over even the more rutted of urban roads and the light steering helps you negotiate town or city obstacles.
 But it does feel like a big and substantial vehicle, both to drive and in terms of there being such a good amount of space for passengers.